MihailTs/Minesweeper/DON'TREADME.md

-# A low quality rip off version of the original minesweeper game.
+# A low quality rip off java-based version of the original minesweeper game.
 This is just for practice and not for any other purposes.